Coinigy/google_spreadsheets/README.md

 # Coinigy Google Spreadsheets Integration

-Integrate your Coinigy account with a Google Spreadsheets to pull in accounts, balances, data, and more!
+Integrate your Coinigy account with a Google Spreadsheet to pull in account info, balances, data, and more!

 ![Spreadsheet screenshot](http://i.imgur.com/uh0br8L.png "Coinigy Integrated Spreadsheet")